mainmatter/playbook/workflow/conception/README.md

 We need to understand where the existing visual language exists and the risks and costs associated with changes.

-### Assessing the effectiveness of the visual language
+### Assessing the effectiveness of the Visual Design System

-If required, we can arrange activities to gain more insights into the visual language.

-#### Brand Perception Surveys
+If the visual design of the existing solution is not built on a solid foundation, we might find that technical and design debt is generated as we implement the new solution, causing the project to slow down.
+We want to avoid shipping one-off visual design solutions, but instead agree on a path forward with the client before executing any design.

+#### Visual Design System dependencies

+Based on the complexity and extent of a project, we might encounter that the existing visual design system is dependent on complementary systems such as branding or identity.
+In this case, the client needs to provide the guidelines and rules in the form of documentation that can be applied clearly.

+#### Visual Identity Evaluation

-We can uncover conflicts that exist between brand perception and identified the user or business needs.
+We can uncover conflicts that exist between the visual identity and user or business needs.
 If for example, we have revealed that a lack of trust is blocking users from signing up, we might consider the brand elements effect on the user experience.

-#### Visual Design Evaluation (usability, accessibility)
+#### Visual Design System Evaluation (usability, accessibility)

 In the case where the solution is an improvement to an existing app or website, we must ensure that the current visual design complies with our functional